 The more components and the more vendors you’re working with, the higher the likelihood of something going wrong.
 If you’re renting a white horse to take you down the aisle on horseback and engaging Jay Chou himself to sing at your wedding, it would be wise to get some insurance in case one of these service providers makes a mistake or shuts down, like this bridal shop did.

 Some wedding insurance policies will cover mishaps such as your wedding photos and videos being corrupted, damaged wedding outfits and delays.
 Make sure you read the details of the policies you’re considering to identify the ones that are most useful to you.

-Do note, however, that not all wedding insurance policies will cover wedding cancellations borne of a change of heart.
+Well, wedding insurance usually does not cover wedding cancellations borne of a change of heart.
 So be sure you read the policy closely to ensure you’ll be covered (look out for what is often known as a “change of heart” clause).
-As this is such a huge reason weddings in Singapore get cancelled, it’s probably the first thing you want to get coverage for, sad as it might sound.

 Would you buy wedding insurance?
 Tell us why or why not in the comments!